Only one left in stock! Solid walnut back & sides with solid cedar top.

-Only 2 available!
-Celebrating the upcoming 50th Anniversary of House of Musical Traditions in 2022.
+Limited edition!
+Celebrating the 50th Anniversary of House of Musical Traditions in 2022.
 New dulcimers built by Carl Gotzmer of June Apple, based on the original Musical Traditions design (Carl was one of the original builders of MT dulcimers), with upgrades like planetary geared pegs, wider "floating" fretboard for increased resonance, and 0th fret.
-Hourglass, 4-string dulcimer made of solid cherry with heart soundholes.
+Hourglass, 4-string dulcimers with heart soundholes.
 Top is bookfaced to be symmetrical; back is one piece.
 Scalloped fretboard, 6 1/2 fret.
 To improve resonance, the bridge is not glued down, so it might move slightly when changing strings.
 Each dulcimer is handmade, so appearance may vary from photos.
 Deluxe padded soft case is included.

 Read on for some history of Musical Traditions dulcimers:

 The House of Musical Traditions store began in 1972 when David Eisner purchased the remaining inventory of Hank Levin's "Musical Traditions" lap dulcimer shop in NYC, and Eisner slowly added more instrument and product lines to create the full-line HMT music store over the years.
 Hank built Musical Traditions company dulcimers in the 1960's, and then moved to CA where he continued to build a few.
 Hank built dulcimers for Jean Ritchie and authored the chapter on dulcimer building in her famous "Dulcimer Book."
 Hank then sold the dulcimer business, and Musical Traditions dulcimers were built in Sand Point, Idaho for a brief time in the early 1980s.
 We still sell vintage "original" Musical Traditions dulcimers from the 60s-70s-80s from time to time.